|Elliott Sound Products||Project 163|

 The alternative to the above arrangement is to use a separate switch for each channel.
 A touch of a button, the logic circuit switches to that channel and its LED comes on, and any other channel is disconnected.
 The logic flow is different of course, but it only requires a duplication of some of the pseudo-code shown above, with a separate section for each button.
 Most PICs have more than enough memory space for crude but simple code that is easy to follow.

-There will be plenty of people who really, really would prefer to use a simple logic based system, without the need for a PIC and the obvious requirement to program the rotten thing.
+There will be plenty of people who really, really would prefer to use a simple logic based system, without the need for a PIC and the obvious requirement to program it.
 There are several options, but they all need a fairly significant number of additional parts because the signal has to be 'steered' to all the right places at the right time.
 The obvious choice is the use of bistable (flip-flop) circuits, and the 40174 CMOS hex D-type flip-flop is one of the few choices that allow a single chip to handle up to 6 input channels.
 A power-on reset (POR) is required with most logic circuits, because they can be in an invalid state when power is applied without it.

 Note: There is one major difference with the next three circuits - each channel uses a separate switch.
 Up-down operation is possible, but the circuit becomes overly complex because of the additional gates needed to make an up-down counter function.
 Since these counters are also binary, the outputs have to be decoded before they are useful.
 This adds even more parts, and it becomes unwieldy very quickly.
 Instead, simple latches (or flip-flops) are easier to use, although Figure 7 is an exception.